Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 A Chapter 13 bankruptcy may be a better option (and potentially your only option) depending on your income.
 With a Chapter 13 bankruptcy, you can:

-• Keep all your property
+• Keep some or all your property

 • Catch up on payments and avoid foreclosure or repossessions